catawiki/fake-kafka/README.md

 kafka.reset!
 ```

-With catbus and rspec you can do something like within your rails_helper.rb
+With catbus and rspec you can do something like this within your rails_helper.rb

 ```
 RSpec.configure do |config|